Many factors can influence pupil size. Some research suggests that attraction and mood might cause pupil dilation.

 It remains unclear why pupil dilation might be involved in attraction.
 It could be a result of hormonal changes.

 However, many other factors can also affect pupil dilation.
-For example, research also suggests that paying attention to something can influence pupil size.
-It could be easy to mistake paying attention for attraction.
+For example, research also

 More research in this area will be necessary to establish whether pupil dilation is a sign of attraction or a result of other factors, such as hormones or involuntary bodily responses.